 Saudi Arabia ranks extremely poorly on internet freedoms with a litany of sites and social media apps blocked for residents throughout the country.
-Bloggers have also been arrested and incarcerated for speaking out against the government and its authoritarian policies.
+Bloggers have also been arrested and incarcerated for speaking out against the Arabian government and its authoritarian policies.

 Advocacy body Freedom House says the internet landscape in the country is “not free”, with authorities constantly striving to stifle online commentary as well as access to content.
 That’s probably one of the reasons more than 30 percent of Saudi netizens use a Virtual Private Network (VPN) to access the web in the Middle Eastern country.

-If you don’t want to read the rest of this article, here’s our list of the best VPNs for the Kingdom of Saudi Arabia (KSA):
+If you don’t have the time to read the whole article, here’s our list of recommended VPNs.

 A VPN is also an excellent choice for foreign expatriates living in the Kingdom of Saudi Arabia wishing to access local content from back home like BBC iPlayer, Netflix, Hulu, Sky Sports, or BeIN sports.